uvmetal/neo-paper/README.md

 # Overview

+`neo-paper v0.9.0`

 This is a paper wallet for the Neo Smart Economy. neo-paper is the introductory work for neo-burner.

-This work is largely inspired by, and structurally based on, the work of Austin Griffith for Ethereum.
+This work has been mostly refactored now, but was largely inspired by, and originally structurally based on, the work of Austin Griffith for Ethereum.
 Thank you for your fantastic work, informative videos, and creative problem solving.

 See Austin Griffith's Work: